 Further, DMCA case law is clear that "right and ability to control" means the ability to exert "substantial influence" on users' activities, not the ability to remove or block access.
 E.g., Viacom Int'l, Inc. v.
 YouTube, Inc., 676 F.3d 19, 38 (2d Cir.
 2012); Ventura Content, Ltd. v.
 Motherless, Inc., 885 F.3d 597, 603 (9th Cir.
 2018).
-The court in Sunfrog simply applied the wrong legal standard.
+The court in SunFrog simply applied the wrong legal standard.

 SunFrog also underscores that it may be difficult to successfully assert the DMCA safe harbor-which is an affirmative defense-on a motion to dismiss.
 See H-D U.S.A., LLC v.
 SunFrog, LLC, 282 F. Supp.
+3d 1055, 1061 (E.D.
+Wis.
+2017) (noting that, in general, a plaintiff need not anticipate defenses to state a claim for infringement).

-3d 1055, and printed by a user without jeopardizing a service provider's entitlement to DMCA safe harbor protection.
-Merely allowing images to be automatically printed on paper, or, as in Zazzle, on t-shirts or other blank products, does not mean a site has the ability to control third party infringement (or even necessarily know which images are infringing)-especially when the printing process is automated.
-Indeed, in UMG Recordings, Inc. v.
-Shelter Capital Partners LLC, 117 the Ninth Circuit found a website that allowed users to view and download music videos was entitled to safe harbor protection.
+117See UMG Recordings, Inc. v.
+Shelter Capital Partners LLC, 718 F.3d to view and download music videos was entitled to safe harbor protection.
 While companies that operate in the physical world may not claim benefit from the DMCA for material provided to them by users, service providers that otherwise are entitled to safe harbor protection should not be found to have the right and ability to control, and thus lose that protection, merely because they provide back end printing, production or shipping services.
 There is no functional difference between allowing a user to print an image on an attached printer, or a t-shirt or mug, or to download a video, as with the Veoh user generated video system at issue in Shelter Partners.